redhat-partner-solutions/crucible/README.md

 This repository contains playbooks for automating the creation of an OpenShift Container Platform cluster on premise using the Developer Preview version of the OpenShift Assisted Installer.
 The playbooks require only minimal infrastructure configuration and do not require any pre-existing cluster.
 Virtual and Bare Metal deployments have been tested in restricted network environments where nodes do not have direct access to the Internet.

 These playbooks assume a prior working knowledge of [Ansible](http://www.ansible.com).
-They are intended to be run from a `bastion` host, running a subscribed installation of RHEL 8.4, inside the target environment.
+They are intended to be run from a `bastion` host, running a subscribed installation of Red Hat Enterprise Linux (RHEL) 8.6, inside the target environment.
 Pre-requisites can be installed manually or automatically, as appropriate.

 See [how the playbooks are intended to be run](docs/connecting_to_hosts.md) and understand [what steps the playbooks take](docs/pipeline_into_the_details.md).